lzh-mb-mod/RTSCamera/README.md

   - Hold `ctrl` and scroll mouse to adjust camera movement speed.

-  - When order panel is closed, you can left click or right click to lock the camera to soldiers.
-Move the camera to unlock it.

 ## Optional File
 - ["Improved Combat AI"](https://www.nexusmods.com/mountandblade2bannerlord/mods/449/): Realistic blocking and adjusting combat AI.